 “All right, then,” Lightsong said, turning back down the dusty shaft.
 “Time to find out where the main tunnel goes.”

 Llarimar nodded, then followed as Lightsong approached the main tunnel.
-He closed his eyes, trying to determine how close the BioChroma was.
+Lightsong closed his eyes, trying to determine how close the BioChroma was.

 It was. . .distant.
 Almost beyond his ability to sense.
-If everything else down in the tunnels hadn’t been rock and dirt, he probably wouldn’t have even noticed.
+If everything else down in the tunnels hadn’t been rock and dirt, he probably wouldn’t have even noticed the life in the first place.
 He nodded to Llarimar, then continued down the tunnel, stepping quietly.

 Did it seem like he was capable of moving more silently than he should?
 Did he have skill in sneaking about?
 He certainly seemed to be better at it than Llarimar.
 Of course, a tumbling boulder was probably better at moving quietly than Llarimar, considering his bulky clothing and his puffing breath.

 The tunnel went on for a time without branches.
 Lightsong looked up, trying to judge what was above them.